Revolutionize Your Hybrid Meeting Technology: Top Solutions for Better Hybrid Meetings

 Hybrid meetings are essentially designed to align remote, mobile, and in-office workers.
 Using a combination of hardware (video cameras, speakers, displays, and microphones), and conferencing software, companies empower teams to share voice, video, and content in real-time.

 The key difference between hybrid meetings and traditional meetings is that everyone in a hybrid meeting doesn’t need to be physically present in a physical meeting space.
-People can tune into a discussion using a smartphone, laptop, or tablet, and still contribute to the conversation.
+Remote attendees can tune into a discussion using a smartphone, laptop, or tablet, and still contribute to the conversation.

 Within the office, attendees leverage meeting room equipment, such as video bars, displays, and speakerphones, to connect with remote colleagues.
 Outside of the office, field and remote attendees can tune into meetings using a range of devices, by leveraging an app or software solution.